 Dr. Paula Marchetta is the President of Concorde Medical Group, a member of Northwell Health Physician Partners, and Director of Strategic Initiatives for Manhattan & Western Queens, Lenox Hill Hospital.
 She graduated summa cum laude and Phi Beta Kappa from Fordham University with a degree in English.
 She stayed on at Fordham to complete her Master’s degree in English before earning her MD from NYU School of Medicine, where she was elected to Alpha Omega Alpha, the medical honor society.
 She went on to internship and residency in Internal Medicine at NYU-Bellevue Hospital, where she served as Chief Medical Resident.
 She stayed on at NYU for fellowship in Rheumatology at the combined Bellevue/Hospital for Joint Diseases program, where she also was selected as Chief Fellow.
-Following her training, she entered solo private practice, and then joined Concorde Medical Group shortly after its start in 2007.
+Following her training, she entered solo private practice, and then joined Concorde Medical Group shortly after its start in 1997.
 She had maintained her faculty appointment at NYU School of Medicine for more than 30 years and received several Teacher Recognition Awards throughout her years of service.
-Dr. Marchetta has also continued in clinical practice, seeing rheumatology patients at the Concorde office on 38th Street.
+Dr. Marchetta has also continued in clinical practice, seeing rheumatology patients at the Concorde office at 232 E 30th Street.
 She has been recognized as a “Top Doctor” by Castle Connolly and US News & World Report, and has been consistently named to New York Magazine’s “Best Doctors” list and to the New York Super Doctors® list published in a special section of the New York Times Sunday Magazine.

 Dr. Marchetta received her MBA from The George Washington University School of Business in 2009.
 In 2010, she completed an intensive Executive Education Program at Harvard Business School in Managing Health Care Delivery.
 In addition to her administrative, faculty, and clinical responsibilities, Dr. Marchetta had served on several boards during her time at NYU, including the Board and Executive Committee of University Physicians Network, LLC; the Executive Committee of the Medical Board of NYU Langone Health; and the Board and Executive Committee of NYUPN Clinically Integrated Network LLC, where she held the office of President until 2018.
 Dr. Marchetta has also held several leadership positions at the American College of Rheumatology and served as its President from 2018-2019.